Cepstral Analysis of Random Variables: Muculants: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Franz Lehner, Institute of Mathematical Structure Theory, Graz University of Technology, Gennadiy Chystyakov, Faculty of Mathematics, Universit\"at Bielefeld, and Paul Meissner, Signal Processing and Speech Communication Laboratory, Graz University of Technology, for fruitful discussions during the preparation of this manuscript.
+The authors would like to thank Franz Lehner, Institute of Mathematical Structure Theory, Graz University of Technology, Gennadiy Chystyakov, Faculty of Mathematics, Universit\"at Bielefeld, and Paul Meissner for fruitful discussions during the preparation of this manuscript.

 \ifCLASSOPTIONcaptionsoff

 \fi